 Darien Theft Lawyer

-A Darien theft lawyer can work to help minimize the negative consequences of theft allegations while defending you against the charges.
+A Darien theft lawyer can work to help minimize the negative consequences of these allegations while defending you against the charges.
 A top criminal defense lawyer can show how the prosecution lacks sufficient evidence to make the case for a conviction.

 What Is Theft and Larceny?

-When people in Darien talk about theft, they usually refer to a situation where someone takes property that does not legally belong to them.
+When people talk about theft, they usually refer to a situation where someone takes property that does not legally belong to them.
 The term “theft” can be used in many contexts and applied to many different criminal offenses.

 The most basic theft crime is larceny.
 In the criminal code at Connecticut General Statutes (C.G.S.) §53a-119, someone commits larceny when they unlawfully take, obtain, or withhold property from another with the intent to deprive the owner of the property.
 Nothing in the statute requires the intent to deprive the owner to be permanent.
 Therefore, “borrowing” property without permission can be treated as larceny or theft.
+A lawyer in Darien could help someone accused of theft build an argument in their defense.

-What Else Can Be Considered Theft?
+What Actions Can Be Considered Theft?

 - Obtaining property by fraud